anas-didi95/anasdidi-dev/content/blog/_solid-interface-segregation-principle/index.md

 ***Robot.java***

 Thus, by splitting `work()` method and `eat()` method in specific interfaces, each class can implement the interfaces which related to them.
 So, ***Robot*** class no longer need to implement `eat()` method.

 ---

+<a name="conclusion"></a>
+## Conclusion

+In conclusion, Interface Segregation Principle enables developer to split a general-purpose interface to several specific interfaces.
+Later, the client can implement the interface which needed by them.

+Therefore, the client no need to implement dummy method making the implementation and refactor easier.
+Moreover, if developer need another function for a client, they can create a specific interface for the function and implement to the client.

+---